SwaroopGiri/Pihole-with-unbound/README.md

 ### Configure Pi-hole
 Configure Pi-hole to use unbound as your recursive DNS server:

-Login to Pi-hole interface, Goto settings --> DNS --> Check custom 1 IPv4 and Type the unbound listening IP (127.0.0.1#5335) Uncheck everything else in Upstream DNS Servers section.
+Login to Pi-hole interface, Goto settings --> DNS --> Select Custom 1 (IPv4) and Type the unbound listening IP `127.0.0.1#5335` below it.

+Uncheck everything else in Upstream DNS Servers section.

 Make sure Never forward reverse lookups for private IP ranges and Never forward non-FQDNs is checked in Advanced DNS section.